-Activation of a private key of the CESNET CA SHALL require cooperation of two persons: a Security Trustee to insert a smart cart in the HSM reader and a Security Officer to provide the PIN for the card.
+Activation of a private key of the CESNET CA SHALL require providing the PIN for the security card.
 Every activation of a CESNET CA signing key is recorded.

-Private keys of CA operators, RA officers and Security Officers SHALL be activated by providing a PIN for the cryptographic module.
+Private keys of CA Operators, RA Officers and Security Officers SHALL be activated by providing a PIN for the cryptographic module.
+Personal private keys SHALL never be stored unencrypted.
+Server private keys MAY be stored unencrypted only in the key store used by the pertinent server.
+In that case, appropriate measures must be used to protect the key from unauthorized access.